brajeshwar/brajeshwar.github.io/_posts/2018/2018-02-01-3-ways-ai-contributing-businesses-success.md

----
-layout: post
-title: 3 Ways AI is Contributing to Businesses Success
+# 3 Ways AI is Contributing to Businesses Success
----

 Tech innovations like artificial intelligence are no longer the stuff of science-fiction.
 Thanks to advancements made in machine learning, we now have AI that can <a href="https://mashable.com/2017/06/12/ai-machine-math/">complete notoriously difficult university entrance exams</a> 12 times faster than the average human.
 That's just one example of how far this technology has come.